constraintAutomaton/shape-index-specification/specification.md

 __RDF Data Shape__

 A schema definition for an RDF subgraph, independent of any specific shape language.
 Typically, this MAY be formalized in ShEx or SHACL.
+Used interchangeably with the shortening shape.

 __Complete Index__

 An index that fully describes every resource within its associated subweb.

+__Open shape__

+A shape with a open world assumption, meaning that data respecting the shape can containing more non contradicting information than what is described.

+__Close shape__

+A shape with a close world assumption, meaning that the shape describes the whole set of information data must contain, hence a set of data containing more information does not respect the shape.

 ## Shape index